 Following its first livestream shopping festival focused on beauty this summer, YouTube is continuing to bet on shoppable videos for this holiday season.

 On November 10, the video platform launched a 10-day shopping event called “From YouTube to You,” featuring top YouTube creators promoting holiday gifts and merch drops.
-Though multiple categories are included, the event leans heavily on beauty, with Ulta Beauty, Tula and R.E.M.
-Beauty among the participating brands.
+Though multiple categories are included, the event leans heavily on beauty, with Ulta Beauty and Tula among the participating brands.
 The event highlights all of YouTube’s shoppable video formats including standard videos, livestreaming and Shorts.

 “As a digitally native, social-first brand, we are always looking for new ways for customers to discover our clean, clinically effective products, and this live shopping activation allows us to bring Tula’s holiday shopping experience to life in a festive and innovative way,” said Tula CEO Savannah Sachs.

 This will be the first time Tula is using YouTube’s livestream shopping feature.
 On November 16 at 5 p.m.
 PST, the brand will participate along with Ulta Beauty in an event broadcast live from YouTube’s L.A.-based recording studio YouTube Stages.
 Beauty influencers including Manny MUA (4.6 million YouTube subscribers), Amber Scholl (3.6 million), Mai Pham (2.7 million) and AllyiahsFace (715,000) will promote products and offer livestream-exclusive discount codes from both Ulta Beauty and Tula.